This lighter Shrimp Pasta Primavera recipe is ready in just 30 minutes, made with fresh veggies, yummy shrimp and the creamiest sauce!

 More shrimp recipes

-Meal prep tools for this recipe
+Meal prep tools

-- Grab some glass meal prep bowls if you plan on storing any leftovers
+- Grab some glass meal prep bowls if you plan on storing any leftovers.

-Lighter Shrimp Pasta Primavera {30-Minute Meal}
+Shrimp Pasta Primavera Recipe

 Ingredients